telee0/admin_scripts/README.md

 ---

-dedup.sh and dedup.pl are similar but for a single directory
+dedup.sh and dedup.pl are similar but for a single directory.

 ** Again use at your own risk.
 I may make it safer with more checking and verbose to avoid misuse.